 Welcome to the Centre for Advanced Materials Joining

-This centre is directed by Professor Y. (Norman) Zhou.
 The primary goal of the Centre for Advanced Materials Joining (CAMJ) at the University of Waterloo, Ontario, Canada is to develop new and innovative technologies for materials joining.
-CAMJ has cutting edge laboratory facilities and research areas to collaborate with leading companies in the industry for research and development.
+CAMJ has cutting-edge laboratory facilities and research areas to collaborate with leading companies in the industry for research and development.
 CAMJ trains students on the undergraduate, Masters, PhD, and Post Doctoral levels and collaborates with students from foreign institutes of excellence to extend their research.

 The projects taken up in CAMJ are from the following areas: